abhijit-arora/cockatiel-companion/documentation/ROADMAP.md

 *   **Pre-Flight Checklist:** Implement the pre-adoption module (FSD 2.1).
 (Free Feature)
 *   **Live Community Chat:** Implement a real-time text chat feature.
 (Deferred due to high complexity and moderation costs).
 *   **In-App Video Editing Tools:** Add advanced features like video trimming and speed adjustments for community uploads.
 (Deferred).
+*   **Automated Media Compression:** Implement a server-side function to automatically compress large images and videos to save storage costs, potentially tied to the user's subscription tier.
 *   **Species Expansion:** Architect the app to begin adding other bird species (Parakeets, Conures, etc.).
 (Core Feature)
 *   **Business & Admin Tools:** A separate web application for managing the app's content and configuration.